pepperrostami/tamagotchi/README.md

         -Boredom: 0 - default value - will increase and decrease as game is played
         -Health: 0 - default value - will increase and decrease as game is played
         -Behavior: 0 - default value - will increase and decrease as game is played
+        -Rest: 0 - default value - will increase and decrease as game is played
-        -Exercise: 0 - default value - will increase and decrease as game is played
+        -Love: 0 - default value - will increase and decrease as game is played
     - Baby’s name appears on stats board